xcart/graphql-api-docs/src/index.md

 *   NO_SHIPPING_AVAILABLE
 *   NO_SHIPPING_ADDRESS

-Communication protocol is usually the following:
+Cart preparation steps are usually the following:

 1. Retrieve latest cart state by using [CheckoutShippingPageQuery](#checkoutshippingpagequery)
 2. Specify the address with [ChangeShippingAddress](#changeshippingaddress-mutation-might-change-both-addresses) mutation (this might also change billing address & shipping methods, so we refetch this data too)